 William O. Cooper, MD, MPH

-William O. Cooper, MD, MPH, is the Cornelius Vanderbilt Professor of Pediatrics and Health Policy, Associate Dean for Faculty Affairs, and Director of Vanderbilt’s Center for Patient and Professional Advocacy.
+William O. Cooper, MD, MPH (he/his/him) Cornelius Vanderbilt Professor of Pediatrics and Health Policy; Associate Dean for Faculty Affairs, Vanderbilt University School of Medicine; President, Vanderbilt Health CPPA.

 Dr. Cooper is a practicing physician, researcher, teacher, and administrator.
 He has led School of Medicine programs, including the Center for Patient and Professional Advocacy, the Master of Public Health Program and the Pediatrics Office for Faculty Development.
 He is an internationally recognized expert in medication safety in children.
 The results of his research, published in journals including New England Journal of Medicine and JAMA, have led to changes in policy for prescription drugs at the US Food and Drug Administration, Health Canada, and the European Union and have influenced prescribing practices for multiple specialties, including pediatricians, obstetricians, and psychiatrists.
 He has served as a member of the Food and Drug Administration's Drug Safety and Risk Management Advisory Committee and recently provided testimony to the US Senate Committee on Health, Education, Labors, and Pensions on the use of psychotropic medications in children.
 His recent publication in JAMA Surgery described the relationship between patient complaints and adverse surgical outcomes.